KresnikShi/1NN_Algorithm/README.md

 I leave no trace of wings in the air,but I am glad I have had my flight.
-This folder is my reports of the classes of master's degree.
-And I want to share with your.
 My speaking-English is very poor and I hope you can help me.

-I also learn it.
+# Run the program and you can see:

+You can use the button to input five "@" and five "x", the result will be output.